na-na-hi/renget/archive/99iee.md

 Exec.
 Building: Corte Bianca
 Established: 1 H
 ***
 >A theocratic nation, Blancopolis originally was the place that ardently worshipped the entirety of The Celestium.
 Formed just after Polaria, its tied with it for being the oldest established nation of Aurorai.
 In 619 H, a new doctrine was rapidly spread to the citizens that enforces strict gender rules and segregation propagated by the then-Bishop Damaso.
 Shortly after swiftly and ruthlessly ascending the throne in 620 H, radical changes were implemented in the nation.
-Major of such changes included every male and female interaction that is not by blood nor adoption is screened and monitored carefully by a board of priests per estate.
+Major of such changes included every male and female interaction that is not by blood nor adoption is screened and monitored carefully by a board of priests per town and city.
 Women in particular are forced to serve the clergymen and cater to their every whim while men were treated as expendable bodies, toiling the vast state-owned farms, building new temples, running security in the clergy's properties, and other hard labor, including fighting conflicts if their masters demands it.

 #### Anakondia